bahrus/custom-enhancements/README.md

 The purpose of having this "whenResolved" feature is explained towards the end of this proposal.

 > [!NOTE]
-> I think it would be quite reasonable for these methods to accept an additional parameter where the registry can be passed in, and call the define method on that registry when applicable.
+> I think it would be quite reasonable for these methods to accept an additional parameter where the registry can be passed in, and call the define method on that registry when applicable, and throw an error if a conflicting enhancement has already been registered.

 ## Reducing developer guilt and allowing for a nice API by formally endorsing attaching the spawned instance to the element's "enhancements" property gateway